-WASHINGTON, Feb 5 (Reuters) - Huntington Ingalls Industries Inc is actively pursuing infrastructure orders from the oil and natural gas industry for its Avondale shipyard near New Orleans, which had been slated to close at the end of 2013.
+WASHINGTON, Feb 5 Huntington Ingalls Industries Inc said it is actively pursuing infrastructure orders from the oil and natural gas industry for its Avondale, Louisiana, shipyard, which had been slated to close at the end of 2013.

-The shipbuilder for the U.S. Navy said on Tuesday it is opening an office in Houston to chase orders and is in active discussions with various companies in the oil and gas sector.
+The shipbuilder for the U.S. Navy said on Tuesday it is opening an office in Houston to go after orders, and is already in active discussions with various companies in the oil and gas sector.
 It plans advertisements in Gulf Coast newspapers on Wednesday.

-He declined to give a target for how much revenue would be needed to keep the facility open, saying the company was more focused at the moment on validating its business model for the energy sector.
+He declined to give a revenue target, saying the company was more focused on validating the business model for the new work.

-Citing over capacity in the shipbuilding market, Northrop Grumman Corp announced plans to close the 268-acre Louisiana shipyard in 2010, later deciding to spin off its entire shipbuilding business into Huntington Ingalls.
+Northrop Grumman Corp announced plans to close the 268-acre shipyard outside New Orleans in 2010, later deciding to spin off its entire shipbuilding business into Huntington Ingalls.

 Mike Petters, chief executive of Huntington Ingalls, said the workforce at Avondale, which numbers around 2,000 now, had unique engineering and manufacturing capabilities that would help the company compete in the energy sector.

-On Tuesday, Petters sounded more upbeat as he highlighted Avondale's location in a region where manufacturing demand is outstripping supply, especially in the energy markets.
+The facility was also ideally located in a region where manufacturing demand is outstripping supply, especially in the energy markets, he said.

 "Coupling this talent with our world-class facilities leads us to believe we have everything in place at Avondale to excel in this market," Petters said in a statement announcing the company's thrust into energy infrastructure work.

-Kastner told Reuters the company would bid for projects in the $10 million to $100-million range.
+Kastner told Reuters the company would bid for projects ranging in size from $10 million to the $100-million range.

 The Avondale shipyard has worked on other commercial projects in the past.
-About two decades ago, it built equipment for a hydroelectric plant in Vidalia, Louisiana, which is still operating, as well as a prison barge in New York, Kastner said.
+About two decades ago, it built equipment for a hydroelectric plant, which is still operating, and a prison barge in use in New York, Kastner said.

 "Avondale has a rich history in competing for a very diverse amount of work," he said.

-Huntington Ingalls shares closed four cents lower at $44.17 on the New York Stock Exchange on Tuesday.
+Huntington Ingalls shares were trading nearly unchanged at $44.21 on the New York Stock Exchange on Tuesday.